 While the aquifer has an estimated capacity of 39 million acre-feet, the Coachella Valley currently finds itself in an overdraft situation.
 That is, more water has been pumped out from the groundwater basin in recent decades than has been naturally or artificially replenished.
 To help alleviate groundwater overdraft, the District owns and operates 4 groundwater replenishment facilities.

 What You Can Do

 - Reduce your household’s outdoor water usage.
 The most common causes of water waste are overwatering yards and gardens.
-CVWD offers a number of conservation rebates and discounts such as a smart controller discount, an irrigation guide and lawn conversion tips.
+CVWD offers a number of landscape rebates such as a smart controller discount, an irrigation guide and lawn conversion tips.

 - Stop the leaks.
 A sudden spike in your water bill often indicates a leak inside your home or in your outdoor irrigation system.
 Leaks can waste hundreds of gallons of water per day.
 Read CVWD’s Water Wise at Home Guide (PDF) for help finding leaks.

 - Learn more about CVWD’s conservation programs.
 Attend an upcoming workshop or check if you qualify for a landscape rebate.